2019 in politics: Climate change

 In December 2019, the World Meteorological Organization released its annual climate report revealing that climate impacts are worsening.
 They found the global sea temperatures are rising as well as land temperatures worldwide.
 2019 is the last year in a decade that is the warmest on record.

 Global carbon emissions hit a record high in 2019, even though the rate of increase slowed somewhat, according to a report from Global Carbon Project.

 Banking and finance

 In the first half of 2019, global debt levels reached a record high of $250 trillion, led by the US and China.
 The IMF warned about corporate debt.
 The European Central Bank raised concerns as well.

 EU banking

-Concerns increased about the European Debt Crisis as both Greece and Italy continued to have high levels of public debt.
+Concerns increased about due to the euro area crisis, as both Greece and Italy had high levels of public debt.
 This caused concerned about stability of the Euro.
 In December 2019, the EU announced that banking ministers from EU member nations had failed to reach agreement over proposed banking reforms and systemic change.
 The EU was concerned about high rates of debt in France, Italy and Spain.
 Italy objected to proposed new debt bailout rules that were proposed to be added to the European Stability Mechanism.